peppolautoriteit-nl/publications/Guideline for the use of Identifiers on the Peppol network/Guideline for the use of Identifiers on the Peppol network.md

 VAT |  9944 | Used for any VAT-registered organization
 IBAN | 9918 | Used as fallback for organizations without VAT

-The publication of these identifiers should be kept synchronized, and should not point to different endpoints or contain different metadata properties, so that documents sent to a VAT number are not routed or processed differently than documents sent to a KvK number.
+In the publication of these identifiers should be kept synchronized, and should not point to different endpoints or contain different metadata properties, so that documents sent to a VAT number are not routed or processed differently than documents sent to a KvK number.
 The only